elisa-tech/wg-osep/Proven-In-Use-Argument.md

 # Is Linux mature and proven enough for use in safety-critical applications?

-Linux has proven itself thousands, probably millions of times over in business-critical applications.
-So it makes sense to use Linux for safety-critical applications as well.
+Linux has proven itself thousands, probably millions of times over in business-critical applications, so it may seem logical that we could use it for safety-critical applications as well.
 Linux has many advantages

 * it runs on an enormously wide range of hardware
 * there are a large number of established vendors and service providers for the operating system and for additional (standard) software